-Non-Monetary exchanges refer to those business transactions, which are completed without the need for any exchange of money between the two parties involved in the exchange.
+Non-monetary exchanges refer to business transactions that are completed without any exchange of money between the parties involved.

-The non monetary exchange example can be two organisations exchanging a fixed asset for another fixed asset between them.
+An example of non-monetary exchange is two organisations exchanging a fixed asset for another fixed asset.

-The other examples of non-monetary exchanges can be exchange of plant, machinery and equipment.
+Other examples of non-monetary exchanges are the exchange of plant, machinery, and equipment.

 Transactions classified as Non Monetary

-The following types of transactions are treated as non-monetary in nature, and are as follows:
+The following types of transactions are treated as non-monetary in nature:

-- Any form of transfer between a parent company and subsidiary or between two different subsidiaries.
+- Any form of transfer between a parent company and a subsidiary or between two different subsidiaries

-- Assets of the one entity exchanged for equity interest in the other entity.
+- Assets of one entity exchanged for an equity interest in another entity

 Types of Non-Monetary transactions

-- Non-reciprocal transfer to owners such as stock split, exchange of non-monetary assets for common stock.
+- Non-reciprocal transfers to owners such as stock splits and exchange of non-monetary assets for common stock

-- Non-reciprocal transfers with nonowners such as charitable donation of property by an entity, land contribution by state or local governments to a private enterprise for the purpose of setting up a structure.
+- Non-reciprocal transfers with non-owners such as charitable donation of property by an entity and land contribution by state or local governments to a private enterprise for setting up a structure

-- Non-monetary exchanges such as inventory exchange for a similar product or any productive asset.
-Or exchange of productive assets.
+- Non-monetary exchanges such as inventory exchange for a similar product or any productive asset and exchange of productive assets

 Accounting for Non-Monetary exchange